 Now go back to the Authentication section and get two important pieces of information - authorization URL and access token URL.
 All services that use standard authorization OAuth2 protocol always include both URL addresses in their documentation.

 Now we have all important information about authorization so we can go on to the section APIs which describes in detail all API calls.
 The API that suits our purpose is located at

 GET /browse/newest.
 Expand the

 Parameters sections, from which you can then learn what

-scope is required to call this API and what parameters you can send together with the request.
+scope is required to call this API and what parameters you can send along with the request.

 Now, go to Integromat and create a new scenario.

-Choose the OAuth 2.0 HTTP(S) request and response processing module from the HTTPapp and add it to your scenario.
-In the open configuration window, click the Add* button.
+Choose the OAuth 2.0 HTTP(S) request and response processing module from the HTTP app and add it to your scenario.
+In the open configuration window, click the Add button.
 This will bring up a window that allows you to add a new OAuth2 connection.
-In this step, you enter the information that you have found in the documentation.
+In this step, enter the information that you have found in the documentation:

 After you click the Create a connection button, Integromat will try to establish the connection.
 If you have filled in the correct information, a window will pop up after a few seconds, in which you can authorize Integromat to access the given service via the application you have created.